 For the average property owner, there are two different types of title insurance policies that you need to be aware of:

 Since most property owners mortgage or borrow money at the time of purchase or during ownership, the lender can be expected to request protection of its investment against loss.
 Lenders know that many things can cause loss of title or that expenses are incurred while defending an attack.
-They insist upon a Mortgagee’s Title Insurance Policy to protect their stockholders’ and investors’ investment in your property.
+They insist upon a Loan Policy of Title Insurance to protect their stockholders’ and investors’ investment in your property.

-An Owner’s Title Insurance Policy protects your investment (equity) as the buyer or owner of the property.
+An Owner’s Policy of Title Insurance protects your investment (equity) as the buyer or owner of the property.
 As the owner, you should want to have the same assurance as the lender that the investment you have made cannot be lost because of a problem or defect with the title.

 Title insurance is different from other types of insurance in that it protects you, the insured, from loss that may occur from matters or defects from the past.
 Other types of insurance such as auto insurance, life insurance or health insurance, cover you against losses that may occur in the future.
 Title insurance does not protect against a defect that may originate at a later date.